Skip to main content

 note

-In case your S3 bucket is encrypted, you need to add kms:Decrypt to the policy on the ARN of the KMS key used to encrypt the bucket.
+If your S3 bucket or the logs within it (e.g., CloudTrail logs) are encrypted, you need to add kms:Decrypt permission to the policy on the ARN of the KMS key used for encryption.

 Migrate to the Logz.io external ID in the same role